laravel/docs/controllers.md

         'create', 'store', 'update', 'destroy'
     ]]);

-<a name="restful-api-resource-routes"></a>
-### API Resource Routes
+#### API Resource Routes

-When declaring an API resource route, you may want to exclude the `create` and `edit` actions from the set of actions the controller would handle.
+When declaring resource routes that will be consumed by APIs, you will commonly want to exclude routes that present HTML templates such as `create` and `edit`.
+For convenience, you may use the `apiResource` method to automatically exclude these two routes:

-Instead of manually creating partial resource routes for all your API routes, you may wish to declare them using a convenient shortcut method:

     Route::apiResource('photo', 'PhotoController');